IBM/voicebot-on-whatsapp-using-watson-services/README.md

 ## Summary

-In this Code Pattern you learned to create a chatbot using Watson Assistant which securely verifies user identity using SMS OTP authentication and interacts to display confidential information.
+In this Code Pattern you learned how to create a WhatsApp Chatbot that take in voice input and get a reply from Watson Assistant.
+We used WhatsApp, Watson Speech to text, Watson Assistant and a custom python application to build this solution.

 ## Questions